tristan-greffe/feathers-quasar-boilerplate/README.md

 ```sh
 $yarn test:server
 ```

+> [!IMPORTANT]
-⚠️ To run the server-side tests, the server must not be running.
+> To run the server-side tests, the server must not be running.

 #### Client
 From the root folder run the client-side tests: